plotdb/block/README.md

  - `constructor(opt)` with following options:
    - `name`: block name. mandatory.
    - `version`: block version. mandatory.
-   - `code`: string of html code. use to create internal dom tree if provided. it can also be:
+   - `code`: use to create DOM / style / internal object. it can be one of following:
-     - a function, return alternative code.
+     - a function. should return either html code or object; returned value will be parsed by corresponding rules.
+     - a string, providing HTML code. structure of HTML should follow the definition of a block.
      - an object, containing `dom`, `style` and `script` members.
+       - `dom`: HTML code string, or a function returning HTML code string.
+       - `style`: should be string for CSS.
+       - `script`: function, object or string of code, for interface of the internal object by:
+         - function: return the interface.
+         - object: as the interface.
+         - string: evaled to the interface.
    - `root`: root of a DOM tree. use to create internal dom tree if provided.
 Overwrite code.
  - `create()`: create a `block.instance` based on this object.